RiemaLabs/modular-indexer-committee/README.md

 - `url`: The URL where your API service is hosted and accessible.
 - `name`: A unique name for your Indexer instance.
 - `metaProtocol`: Specify the meta-protocol served by your Indexer (default 'brc-20').
-- `version`: Specify the version of your Committee Indexer (e.g., 'v0.1.0-rc0').
+- `version`: Specify the version of your modular-indexer-committee (current: 'v0.1.0-rc.0').

 <!-- ## Service API -->